Illumina/NirvanaDocumentation/docs/core-functionality/gene-fusions.md

 ### Criteria

-The following criteria must be met for Illumina Annotator to identify a gene fusion:
+The following criteria must be met for Nirvana to identify a gene fusion:
 1. After accounting for gene orientation and genomic rearrangements, both transcripts must have the same orientation if `enable-bidirectional-fusions` is not enabled.
 They can have the same or different orientations if `enable-bidirectional-fusions` is set.
 1. Both transcripts must be from the same transcript source (i.e. we won't mix and match between RefSeq and Ensembl transcripts)
 1. Both transcripts must belong to different genes